hopkinsdavid/hopkinsdavid/README.md

 - 👋 Hi, I’m @hopkinsdavid
-- 🌱 I’m currently learning OOP
 - 📫 DM me on Instagram @hopkinsdaviid
-- ⚡ Fun fact: I like economics too
+- ⚡ Fun fact: Economics and building life-changing apps is fun!

 <!---
 hopkinsdavid/hopkinsdavid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.